neverfap-deluxe/nfd-api/content/summary/_index.md

 Most addicts however struggle with at least one or two of these categories, and those areas will be the key focus of your recovery.

-As a principle, the way you develop these Healthy Coping Mechanisms is through practice and consistency.
+Now, the way you develop these Healthy Coping Mechanisms is through practice and consistency.
 They are the only things which matter to your recovery from a process point of view.

 And the easiest way to develop both Calmness and Awareness is through meditation.